 Any issues identified are categorised by level of seriousness, and an action plan is put in place to address non-compliance within an agreed timescale.
 If the factory does not adhere to an agreed corrective action plan to address areas of non-compliance, the supplier receives a formal written warning.
 This communication outlines the reasons for the warning and the steps which would need to be taken before any orders will be resumed.
-In the event of any serious violations, we will cease working with that supplier.
+In the event of any serious violations, where a supplier shows no steps to improve, no further orders will be placed.